To be considered for admission to the Executive Leadership Program, the applicant must submit the materials listed below by April 15th:

-- A completed Executive Leadership Program application, this will open your admissions file.
+- A completed Executive Leadership Program Graduate Certificate online application.

-- A Personal Leadership Statement (typed, 275-350 words max.) that reflects your professional leadership aspirations and a leadership pathway that aligns with the challenges of a district leadership position.
+- A personal statement (typed, 275-350 words max.) that reflects your professional leadership aspirations in line with our program's goals and outlines a leadership pathway that aligns with the challenges of a district leadership position.

-- Two written recommendations that attest to your educational leadership experiences and the potential for your successful performance as a district leader prepared to create the conditions for effective teaching, learning and leading at the district level.
+- Two written recommendations that attest to your educational leadership experiences, the potential for your successful performance as a district leader, your preparation to create the conditions for effective teaching, learning and leading at the district level.

 **During the application process, an applicant is asked to provide unofficial transcripts for any coursework or institutions previously attended.
-If the applicant has his/her own copy of the transcript, it can be scanned and uploaded into the applicant system while an official copy is mailed.
+If the applicant has their own copy of the transcript, it can be scanned and uploaded into the application system while an official copy is mailed.

 Please email questions to Kimberly Shirshac (email@example.com).

-2. The Executive Leadership Program is specifically designed to prepare district leaders who have served successfully as the “lead” administrator for four (4) or more years in a position that requires the Connecticut Intermediate Administrator Certificate (092), such as a principal or central office leader.
+- The Executive Leadership Program is specifically designed to prepare district leaders who have served successfully as the 'lead' administrator for four (4) or more years in a position that requires the Connecticut Intermediate Administrator Certificate (092), such as a principal or central office leader

-3. A candidate’s application file must be complete prior to the interview.
-Application materials and interview responses will be reviewed and rated using the following criteria:
+A candidate’s application file must be complete prior to the interview.

-4. Interview Focus: In order to attract and accept candidates most likely to build upon a strong record of achievement-oriented educational leadership with an experienced-based focus on the twin and complimentary goals of creating the conditions for high student achievement at scale and a demonstrated understanding of and commitment to critical educational equity issues, interview questions and scenarios for analysis will focus on these specific areas.
+In order to attract and accept candidates most likely to build on a strong record of achievement-oriented educational leadership with an experienced-based focus and complimentary goals of creating conditions for high student achievement at scale and a demonstrated understanding of and commitment to critical educational equity issues, interview questions and scenarios for analysis will focus on these specific areas.

-Each candidate must bring to the interview session one or more artifacts that provide evidence of how his or her leadership work has had a positive impact on important educational results or outcomes.
+Each candidate must bring to the interview session one or more artifacts that provide evidence of how their leadership work has had a positive impact on important educational results or outcomes.
 Please make every effort to bring materials or reports for which you are the primary author or responsible agent.